denismm/dmmlib/README.md

 **shavepath**

-> Replaces the curent path with a new one that contains no small lines
+> Replaces the current path with a new one that contains no small lines
 > (where "small" means "less than 0.1 times the currentlinewidth").

 ### Painting Operators